 Basic/Intermediate.
-Recommended as a follow-up to the Basic Cost of Service course and as a prerequisite to Advanced Cost of Service.
+Recommended as a follow-up to the Basic Cost of Service course.

 This course is designed for utility staff who want to learn how the cost of service process is completed and applied.

 Phil Euler, P.E., Manager of Engineering Services, NMPP Energy